-The Quartier Latin (the Latin Quarter) is located in the 5th district of Paris, right next to the Notre-Dame cathedral.
+The Latin Quarter is located in the 5th district of Paris, right next to the Notre-Dame Cathedral.

-It’s one of the more famous and more active quarters of the city, thanks to the presence of two universities, so it’s a quarter where many students gather.
+It’s one of the more famous and more active neighbourhoods of the city.
+Due to the presence of two universities, it’s an area with many students.

-You will find many streets with bars and restaurants, but also tourist sites such as the Panthéon, the arenas, the Curie museum but also the Jardin des Plantes.
+You will find many streets with bars and restaurants, but also tourist sites such as the Panthéon, Les Arènes, the Curie museum and the Jardin des Plantes.

 Access: Metros 10, 7 and 4

-Located in the 5th district – in the Quartier Latin – the Panthéon was built during the 18th century, taking its inspiration from the Rome’s Panthéon.
+Located in the 5th district – in the Latin Quarter – the Panthéon was built during the 18th century, using Rome’s Panthéon as a model.

-Its eclectic architecture must be seen and will amaze you by its beauty.
+Its eclectic architecture is a must-see and will doubtlessly amaze you through its beauty.

-Free for people from European Union countries under 25 years old and for disabled people and those aiding them.
+Free for people from European Union countries under 25 years old and for disabled people and heir helpers.

 Metro 10 – Station Cardinal Lemoine